 If you have ever been on the road when the weather is poor then you know that it can be a challenge driving your vehicle.
 You may be at risk for spinning out, or not being able to stop your car in time to avoid another accident.
 However, there are special considerations that truck drivers need to consider when they are driving their vehicle in bad weather.
 Driving a tractor-trailer in adverse conditions takes a special set of skills and importantly experience.
 Some of the tops truck drivers should employ and special considerations they need to accommodate for include:

-- Pay attention to the wind – The wind can affect how all drivers operate on the road.
+The wind can affect how all drivers operate on the road.
 However, when you are hauling a trailer behind your vehicle, high winds can be disastrous.
 High winds can cause the trailer to sway uncontrollably, and very strong gusts can actually knock the trailer over.

-- Pay attention to visibility – Driving in a large tractor-trailer already means that you have a different perspective on the road.
+Driving in a large tractor-trailer already means that you have a different perspective on the road.
 Tractor-trailers have very large blind spots located on the left and right side of the vehicle as well as directly behind and in front of the truck.
 However, when the weather is poor and visibility is further reduced, you should make an extra effort to pay attention to other drivers on the road as well as avoid making abrupt lane changes.

-- Braking – Braking when the road is slick can be a challenge, however, when you are hauling a trailer loaded with thousands of pounds of cargo, it is simply out of the question to bring your car to a stop quickly.
+Braking when the road is slick can be a challenge, however, when you are hauling a trailer loaded with thousands of pounds of cargo, it is simply out of the question to bring your car to a stop quickly.
 Truck drivers are advised not to engage their Jake Brakes on icy roads because it is not designed to help in these conditions.
 In addition, drivers are encouraged not to overuse their foot brake unless their truck and trailer are in a perfectly straight line.

-- Conduct thorough pre-inspections before your trip – Numerous truck accidents are caused by worn tires or improperly fitted trailer hitches.
+Numerous truck accidents are caused by worn tires or improperly fitted trailer hitches.
 By conducting a thorough pre-trip inspection drivers can ensure that their vehicle is in the best possible conditions for the weather.

-- Speed – Many people make a mistake in believing that the speed limit is what speed they are expected to travel.
+Many people make a mistake in believing that the speed limit is what speed they are expected to travel.
 However, it is a limit, not a minimum.
 When the weather is poor, a driver needs to take the road conditions into consideration in light of their vehicle.
 You should slow your vehicle down to the speed you are reasonably able to control.

-- Monitor the weather – If you have ever been caught in a bad winter storm you know that the weather can go from bearable to full white out conditions in a matter of minutes.
+If you have ever been caught in a bad winter storm you know that the weather can go from bearable to full white out conditions in a matter of minutes.
 When you are driving a truck, you should closely monitor the weather in light of your experience and training.
 If the weather becomes too treacherous to drive in you should consider pulling over at a safe location until the weather and roads have cleared.
 Drivers should be aware that Federal laws may grant a driver protections for refusing to drive in extreme weather conditions.

 Driving a large truck takes a degree of training and experience, while you may be under pressure from your company to make a delivery deadline, you need to consider the value of potentially making a delivery on time, compared to the very real risk of an accident because of inclement weather.